SXbro/smart-office-detection1/smart_office/README.md

 3. **Chair** - Office chairs and seating
 4. **Phone** - Mobile phones and desk phones
 5. **Monitor** - Computer monitors and displays
-6. **Desk** - Office desks and workstations
+6. **Keyboard** - Keyboards that located in front of the monitor

 ## 🔮 Future Enhancements

-- Improving the model metrics by training and adding more images to rhe dataset
+- Improving the model metrics by training and adding more images to the dataset

 ## ⚠️ Limitations